Sample Essay on Irish Government initiative in Child Safety

 - Supporting high standards of compliance on governance and accountability.

 - Improving performance through the alignment of resources.

 All organization and government policies and guidelines must be made to ensure that every child, regardless of age, differences, gender, reassignment, race, sex, belief, sexual orientation, etc., has a right to equal protection from harm.

 Safeguarding is the action that is taken to promote the welfare of children and protection from harm.

-Child safeguarding is the responsibility that organizations have to ensure their staff, operations, and programs do not harm children and no children’s exposure to risk harm and abuse.
+Child safeguarding is the responsibility that organizations have to ensure their staff, operations, and programs do not harm children and that no children’s exposure to risk of harm and abuse.